amrit5joshi/SigmaProject/README.md

 - Integrate full-text search tools (e.g., Elasticsearch) to enhance candidate search speed and relevance.

 ### 6. User-Friendly Interface
-- Although focusing on APIs, consider creating a simple UI prototype to help HR visualize and manage candidate data.
+- Creating a simple UI prototype to help HR visualize and manage candidate data.

 ### 7. Docker
 - Dockerize the application for efficient deployment and managing the application in the production.